What is a Router?

 1. Wireless Router

+A wireless router establishes a wireless local area network (WLAN).
 Wireless routers may be found in the office, at home, at the railway station, and so on.
 It sends out a wireless signal.
 Assume you’re at work; we can connect to the Internet through wireless signals since your laptop is within range.
 By inputting a user ID and password, we can keep our routers safe.